Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$

 Construct an immersion of the obtained space in $\mathbb{C}^2.$ Let us map all triangles identically.
 Consider a family of real lines $l_{\beta}$ passing through a point $\{g_2=-\varepsilon\}\cap\{g_3=-\varepsilon\}$ and connecting these two lines.
 On each such line $l_{\beta'}$, we choose the origin at the point $l_{\beta'}\cap\sigma_1$ and take $g_1$ as a local coordinate.
 In this way, we trivialize the ``trapezoidal'' neighborhood $T(\sigma_1)$ of the singularity component $\sigma_1$ which is a polygon bounded by the lines $g_1=\pm\varepsilon,g_2=-\varepsilon,g_3=-\varepsilon$ (i.e.\ $T(\sigma_1)\simeq\sigma_1\times[-\varepsilon,\varepsilon]$: the projection of $T(\sigma_1)$ onto the first factor is given by the shift along the pencil $l_\beta$ (see \figurename~\ref{fig:PL_1}), the projection onto the second factor is given by the coordinate $g_1$).
 This allows us to map the rectangle $\rectangle_1(\nu)$ to $\mathbb{C}^2$ as follows: two components of boundary $I_1\times\pm\varepsilon$ map identically, and all segments $\cdot\times[-\varepsilon,\varepsilon]$ (equipped with the coordinate $\theta$) map by the formula $g_1(\theta)=-\varepsilon e^{\pi i(\theta+\varepsilon)/\varepsilon}$ to the corresponding complexified line $l_{\beta'}$.
 For $\rectangle_i$ with $i\neq 1$, the immersion is similar.
 Finally, near each point $\sigma_i\cap\sigma_j$ we take $g_i,g_j$ as the local coordinates and map $\Box_{ij}$ by the formula $(\theta_i,\theta_j)\rightarrow(-\varepsilon e^{\pi i(\theta_i+\varepsilon)/\varepsilon},-\varepsilon e^{\pi i(\theta_j+\varepsilon)/\varepsilon})$.
 Here $\theta_i,\theta_j$ are coordinates on the square.

-It is easy to see that this immersion can be lifted to an immersion in the space of a Riemannian covering.
+It is reasonable straighforward to see that this immersion can be lifted to an immersion in the space of a Riemannian covering.
 Moreover, the index of each piece of the double loop exactly corresponds to the sheet index of $\mathfrak{R}$, i.e.\ the central point of the piece with index $\nu$ will be lifted to the sheet $\prod_{j\in\nu}\gamma_{j}$.
-The orientation of the image of the $\bigtriangleup(\nu)$ coincides with the positive orientation of $\mathbb{R}^2$ (which defines the positive orientation of the immersed double loop in the initial sheet) if the cardinality of the set $\nu$ is even and is the opposite if it is odd.
-It is easy to see that the orientation of the image of any piece defined by immersion coincides (is opposite) with the positive orientation of the double loop if the cardinality of the set $\nu$ is even (odd).
+On the image of the $\bigtriangleup(\nu)$ we define the orientation to coincide with the positive orientation of $\mathbb{R}^2$ if the cardinality of the set $\nu$ is even and is the opposite if it is odd.
+One can check that this orientation can be uniquely extended to an orientation of the immersed double loop.